Try it free

 Endpoints

-Endpoints represent the API entry point of a service.The endpoint metrics (dt.service.request.*) count and measure requests executed against those endpoints.
-All endpoints are displayed in Services Services for both service detection versions.
+Endpoints represent the API entry points of a service: the HTTP routes and (g)RPC methods that callers reach.
+SDv1 also treats non-API-related spans as endpoints, giving a broader endpoint list, whereas SDv2 keeps endpoints focused on API entry points.The endpoint metrics count and measure the requests executed against them, and all endpoints appear in Services Services for both service detection versions.

-For Service Detection v1 (with Enhanced endpoints activated), endpoints are automatically derived and supersede the concept of key requests.
-For Service Detection v2, endpoints are defined through rules matching span attributes.
+• SDv1: With Enhanced endpoints activated, endpoints are derived automatically and supersede the concept of key requests.

 Endpoints vs URLs

-An endpoint is a logical grouping—for example, GET /orders/{id}—that represents an API instead of an individual request.
-A URL is the specific path of an individual request, such as /orders/12345 or /orders/67890.
-Dynatrace aggregates metrics at the endpoint level, providing stable, low-cardinality data for your dashboards, SLOs, and alerts.
-The underlying URL paths are available in Distributed Tracing.
+An endpoint is a logical grouping, such as GET /orders/{id}, that represents an API rather than an individual request.
+A URL is the specific path of one request, such as /orders/12345 or /orders/67890.
+Dynatrace aggregates metrics at the endpoint level to give you stable, low-cardinality data for your dashboards, SLOs, and alerts, while the underlying URL paths are fully available in Distributed Tracing and via DQL.

-Web servers and reverse proxies that don't emit http.route (NGINX, Apache, IIS, Kong, and IBM WebSphere Liberty) get a stable name from a derived http.route based on the URL path, where available, and fall back to generic names like GET /* otherwise.
-For details, check the Automatic naming for services without http.route section for SDv1 and SDv2.
+Web servers and reverse proxies that don't emit http.route (NGINX, Apache, IIS, Kong, and IBM WebSphere Liberty) still get a stable name: Dynatrace derives an http.route from the URL path where available, and uses a generic name like GET /* otherwise.
+For details, see the Automatic naming for services without http.route section for SDv1 and SDv2.

 • SDv2 services: Configure URL pattern matching rules to derive stable endpoint names from raw URL paths.